ABMI/treatmentCycleExtraction/README.md

 drugObservationDate <- 7

 ## Each cycle start date should be apart as gap date, and gap date can be in range of +- date as gap date variation :
-gapDateBetweenCycle <-14
+gapDateBetweenCycle <-20
-gapDateVariation <-10

-## Maximum cycle number in this regimen :
-maximumCycleNumber <-50
+gapDateAfter<-10  #+
+gapDateBefore<-5  #-

 ## The name of the database schema and table where the study-specific cohorts will be instantiated:
 cohortDatabaseSchema <-'scratch.dbo'
-cohortTable <-'colon cancer'
+cohortTable <-'cohort'
+vocaDatabaseSchema <- 'voca_Database_Schema.dbo'

-## Generate all cycle records list of cohort in csv file ## It would be treatment episode table later...
+## Generate all cycle records list of cohort as csv file in working directory
+## It will be treatment episode table
-createCsv <- TRUE
+createCsv <- FALSE
+resultsSaveInFile <- FALSE ## save histogram and distribution table colorInHistogram <- 'FF8200'
+## Details for connecting to the server:

 ## Details for connecting to the server:
 connectionDetails <- DatabaseConnector::createConnectionDetails(dbms='pdw',